 A vegan diet goes beyond being ¨different eating habits”.
 More than a diet, it is considered a lifestyle, an ideal based on particular beliefs.
 This is what vegans should know about their diet.

-When is done right, it brings various health benefits such as sugar blood control and weight loss.
-Different from a regular diet, vegans based their meals on plant foods.
-Animal protein such as meat, eggs, fish and dairy are excluded.
-Having said that, a vegan diet as a natural way to get optimal health and avoid serious health conditions such as cancer, obesity, and diabetes.
+It brings various health benefits such as sugar blood control and weight loss when done right.
+Different from a regular diet, vegans base their meals on plant foods.
+Animal proteins such as meat, eggs, fish, and dairy are excluded.
+A vegan diet is a natural way to get optimal health and avoid serious health conditions such as cancer, obesity, and diabetes.

-Studies have proven that a higher fruit and veggies intake promotes low rates of cancer and diabetes, being this a huge plus in favor of vegans against meat eaters and vegetarians.
+Studies have proven that a higher fruit and veggie intake promotes low rates of cancer and diabetes, being this a huge plus in favor of vegans against meat eaters and vegetarians.

-A plant based diet turns out to be the right solution for those who seek a lifestyle change.
+A plant-based diet turns out to be the right solution for those who seek a lifestyle change.
 However, despite their various benefits, a vegan diet may not be as healthy as most people think.
-A diet based exclusively on plant foods may increase the risk of nutrients deficiencies.
+A diet based exclusively on plant foods may increase the risk of nutrient deficiencies.

-In order to stay healthy, a vegan diet must be done correctly.
-Despite getting low amounts of protein and vitamin, there are other great sources of nutrients that could work as healthy replacements of animal protein and main vitamins.
+To stay healthy, you must do the vegan diet correctly.
+Despite low amounts of protein and vitamins, other excellent sources of nutrients could work as healthy replacements for animal protein and main vitamins.

-Having read above, do you feel you have succeeded with your vegan lifestyle?
+Having read the above, do you feel you have succeeded with your vegan lifestyle?

 The following list contains critical nutrients that are usually missing from a vegan diet: